vincecampanale/blog/_posts/2018-03-22-testing-custom-events-angular.markdown

 ---
 layout: post
 title:  "How do I unit test Angular custom events?"
-description: "A brief guide on testing EventEmitters / @Output properties in Angular components."
+description: "A brief guide on unit testing custom events in Angular components."
-date: 2018-02-25
+date: 2018-03-22
 ---

 Angular was built for testability.
 Powerful tools like dependency injection, the `TestBed` API, and out-of-the-box integration with Jasmine give us the power to test our Angular apps thoroughly and reliably.
 The catch is that learning these API's can take some time.
 Throw in a mix of Angular, Jasmine, and RxJS jargon and it can be a real uphill battle to feel comfortable testing the hairier parts of your application (which are the most important parts to test).
 In this short guide, I'll discuss different ways we can test `EventEmitter` properties (`@Output`'s) in our components.